Annual Conflict Resolution Day

-Did you know that each fall, the Maryland Judiciary’s Mediation and Conflict Resolution Office (MACRO) observes Conflict Resolution Day, the third Thursday in October, by hosting a Bookmark Design contest for Maryland students in grades K-8?
-The contest provides teachers, parents, and students the opportunity to learn about and share important conflict resolution skills, such as: listening; working together to solve problems; talking to each other instead of fighting; being an ally to other students; and appreciating the differences in all of us.
-In addition, students have an opportunity to use their artistic skills to illustrate their own creative ideas.
+The Maryland Judiciary’s Mediation and Conflict Resolution Office (MACRO) observes Conflict Resolution Day, the third Thursday in October, by hosting a bookmark design contest for Maryland students in grades K-8.
+The contest provides teachers, parents, and students the opportunity to learn about and share important conflict resolution skills, such as listening; working together to solve problems; talking to each other instead of fighting or bullying; being inclusive; and appreciating and respecting differences.
+This is a wonderful opportunity for students to use their artistic skills to illustrate their own creative ideas.

-The contest includes three participation groups: K-2nd grade, 3rd-5th grade, and 6th-8th grade.
-Entries are judged on both artistic merit and their conflict resolution or prevention message.
-The contest has grown significantly since it began in 2005 with fewer than 40 entries.
-MACRO now receives an average of 2,000 entries per year from all across Maryland.
+The contest includes three age groups: kindergarten through second grade, third through fifth grade, and sixth through eighth grade.
+Entries are judged on both artistic merit and their peaceful conflict resolution messages.
+The contest has grown since it began in 2005 with fewer than 40 entries, to nearly 4,000 submissions from students all across Maryland.

 Interested in participating?